HTML tags for text

 The br tag

 This tag represents a line break.
-It’s an inline element, and does not need a closing tag.
+It is a void element, so it does not have a closing tag.

 <p>Some text<br>A new line</p>